It would be fair to say that most people develop a love-hate relationship with the taxis of Thailand.

-The one thing Bangkok taxis are is cheap.
-Very cheap.
-Probably among the cheapest taxis in the world.
+The one thing about Thailand is that taxis are cheap, well at least in Bangkok anyway.
+They are probably among the cheapest taxis in the world.
 So hey, what can you expect?

 Why don't you just get a car?